chieger/LinkedList-Swift/README.md

-# LinkedList_1.0
+# LinkedList Swift

-Basic LinkedList Practice in Swift
+Basic implementation of a singly linked list in Swift.